noirbizarre/pelican-social/README.rst

 You can use both ``:twitter:`` and ``:tw:`` directives to link to a `Twitter`_ profile, they are equivalent.
-Using an ``@`` in username will only change the displayed username if a custom display is ot specified.
+Using an ``@`` in username will only change the displayed username if a custom display is not specified.

 **Exemple:**